Is it ok to drink alcohol while taking xanex?

 Relatedly, taking Xanax while on stimulants can also cause unintended effects.
 One drug is telling the body to speed up heart rate and elevate blood pressure, while the other is telling the body to do just the opposite.
 Under this kind of stress, the body can react in unpredictable ways.

-If you’re a Columbia student and you are seeking more information about alcohol and how it may interact with any medications you take, you can make an appointment with Medical Services on the Morningside Campus or Student Health at the Medical Center.
-If you’d like to seek support from a psychologist or psychiatrist to discuss anxiety, stress, or benzodiazepines, Morningside students can make an appointment with Counseling and Psychological Services, and Medical Center students can reach out to Mental Health Services.
+If you are seeking more information about alcohol and how it may interact with any medications you take, you can make an appointment with your health care provider.
+If you’d like to seek support from a psychologist or psychiatrist to discuss anxiety, stress, or benzodiazepines, talk to your health care provider about getting you a referral to a mental health professional.